ionos-cloud/ionosctl/docs/commands/group/add-user.md

       --ignore-stdin      Force command to execute without user input -o, --output string     Desired output format [text|json] (default "text") -q, --quiet             Quiet output
-      --timeout int       Timeout option for User to be added to a Group [seconds] (default 60) --user-id string    The unique User Id [Required flag] --wait              Wait for User to be added to a Group
+      --user-id string    The unique User Id [Required flag]
 ```

 ## Examples